 Do you use your own crews?

-TMI Coatings employs and trains its own field workers.
-Our field workers are skilled craftsmen with experience doing commercial and industrial painting.
-They travel to our customer locations throughout the country to perform spalling concrete restoration and steel coatings.
+TMI employs and trains its own field technicians.
+They are skilled craftsmen with experience in surface preparation, lead abatement, and various coating applications.
+They travel to our customer locations throughout the country.

 Who are some of your customers?